Permanentfrost/ITAuditGuide/README.md

 # ITAuditGuide

-This should be a Basic Guide of IT Audit-Best Practices.
+This aims to be a guide to IT Audit-Best Practices.
+It is aimed at a company size of SME (Less than 250 people)

-Target size company are SME.

-Standards used within:
+Ressources and standards used within:

 -ISA 315 (Revised 2019)

 -ISO27001

--NIST CSF
+-NIST CSF 2.0 (Cybersecurity Framework)

--NIST 800-53 Publication
+-NIST 800-53 Special Publication

--NIST 800-63 Publication
+-NIST 800-63 Special Publication

 # Guide

-Below is a Checklist/Guide that aims to provide concise starting point for needed documentation/proof during the audit.
+Below is a Checklist/Guide that aims to provide concise walkthrough for needed documentation/proof during the audit.

 ## General Process Information

-What is the rough process / description here?
+TBC on the General Process

 ## IT Operation